TakuyaKoriyama/takuyakoriyama.github.io/_pages/about.md

 I have broad interests in mathematical theory and algorithms.
 In recent years, my research has focused on:
 (1) Mean-field high dimensional statistics
 (2) High-dimensional probability, and
 (3) Combinatorial stochastic processes.
-More recently, I have been studying optimal transport and learning theory.
+More recently, I have been studying training dynamics of modern machine learning models.

 ### Preprints
 * [Asymptotic Inference for Exchangeable Gibbs Partitions](https://arxiv.org/abs/2506.21527)\\